RillingDev/planning-poker/README.md

 ## Usage

-When the JAR file is executed, a web server will be started and listens at <http://localhost:8080>.
+When the JAR file is executed, a web server will be started and listen at <http://localhost:8080>.

 Configuration may be done
 using [properties](https://docs.spring.io/spring-boot/docs/current/reference/html/howto.html#howto.properties-and-configuration.external-properties-location).